Health, health care reform, Politics

 A logical, workable plan for health care reform would be great; we certainly need it.
 But I’m not holding my breath waiting for Congress to produce it.

-2 Responses to “Health care reform: Mass fail”
+5 thoughts on “Health care reform: Mass fail

 1. living here in Taxachusetts, this hits home.